mosip/documentation/docs/inji-wallet/inji-web/functional-overview/end-user-guide.md

 Inji Wallet (Web) End User Guide is structured as below:

-* Interface Overview
+- Interface Overview
-* Downloading VCs as PDF
+- Downloading VCs as PDF
-  * Download National ID VC as PDF
-  * Download Insurance VC as PDF
-* Preference
+- Preference
-  * Change Language
+  - Change Language

-## Interface Overview
+### Interface Overview

-Inji Wallet (Web) is akin to Inji Wallet with a web interface which is fully responsive and accessible over Desktop, Tablet and Mobile browsers.
-Interface Overview provides you with a high level interface view (Desktop View) of the portal and labels the interface elements/items to let you quickly find an item referred to through this guide.
+Inji Wallet (Web) offers a browser-based interface similar to Inji Wallet, designed to be fully responsive across desktops, tablets, and mobile browsers.
+This section provides a high-level overview of the interface (Desktop View), labeling each key component to help you quickly locate items referred to throughout this guide.

-* Main Menu
-* Language
-* Workspace
-* Search
-*   Issuers
+### Interface Elements

+- **Login**
+  Use Google or any configured OpenID-compliant Identity Provider (IdP) to log in and store credentials securely in the web wallet.

+- **Main Menu**
+  Access navigation options for Dashboard, Issuers, Preferences, and more.

+- **Language Selector**
+  Change the interface language using the dropdown in the header.

+- **Workspace**
+  The main content area where you interact with the wallet, issuers, and credentials.

+- **Search Bar**
+  Search for available credential types or issuers.

+- **Issuers Section**
+  Browse through a list of trusted credential issuers.
+Each issuer displays supported credential types.

     <figure><img src="../../../.gitbook/assets/inji-web-interface-overview.png" alt=""><figcaption><p>Interface Overview</p></figcaption></figure>